 3. Inheritance

-When a program has multiple classes with related properties, inheritance can simplify the landscape.
-In object-oriented programming, child classes can inherit parent classes and akin features.
+When a program contains multiple classes with related properties, inheritance helps simplify the structure.
+In object-oriented programming, a child class can inherit attributes and methods from a parent class, also known as a base class.

-To exemplify inheritance, consider how the Car class can share properties with a larger category, like vehicles.
+To illustrate inheritance, consider how the Car class can share properties with a broader category, such as vehicles.
+Instead of redefining common features, one class inherits properties from other classes.

 class Vehicle: